 France - Day 12 : Swimming in the mediterranean sea

 We started eating.
-I was happy we didn't cut the tent to clear it, because I don't think they would have believed the campsite's owner would have done that.
-The tent was super cheap.
-They didn't have enough pegs, because I had hidden a couple underneath my tent.
-After half an hour, when they had put up the tent poles, they asked if we could hold the tent in place.
-Yesterday it was very windy and we wondered if the tent would survive a storm like that.
+I was glad we hadn't cut their tent when taking it down because I don't think they would have believed the campsite's owner would have done that.
+The tent was super cheap, however.
+They also needed more pegs because I had hidden a couple underneath my tent.
+After half an hour, when they had put in the tent poles, they asked if we could hold the tent in place while they tried to drive the pegs into the ground.
 The guy was still grumpy.
-He tried to knock the crooked pegs into the rocky ground.
-I was holding the tent on one end and Bram at the other, while the guy was in between us trying to hit the pegs in.
-He wouldn't succeed in a 100 years.
+Bram and I held the tent on opposite ends while the man sat between us, hammering the pegs.
+He clearly wouldn't succeed in a million years.
 He kept getting angrier and angrier.
-Eventually he found out it helped if he straightened the pegs before trying to hit them into rocks.
-Bram and I couldn't stop laughing, but also couldn't make a sound, because the man was sitting right between us.
-When he had managed to get a few in the ground he figured out he had too few, that was because three of the pegs were hidden underneath my tent.
+Eventually, he found out it helped if he straightened the pegs before trying to hit them into the rocks.
+Bram and I couldn't stop laughing, but we also couldn't make a sound because the man was sitting right between us.
+When he finally managed to get a few pegs in, he discovered he had too few because I still had three of them underneath my tent.

 We had eaten when the couple started pitching the tent.
 After we finished helping them, we were hungry again.
 Therefore, we ordered some fries at the restaurant.
 The lady behind the counter barely had enough energy to take our order.
 I asked for 'Deux gros frites', but we got a large and medium one.
 When we returned to our campsite, the couple's car was still there, while we needed to pitch our tents there.
 It turned out their car was broken.
 They had a lot of luck today.